enzorcortes/Power_BI_Projects/README.md

 Power BI is a business analytics service by Microsoft.
 It provides interactive visualizations and business intelligence capabilities with an interface simple enough for end users to create their own reports and dashboards; bringing raw data to life.

 # 👨🏻‍💻 How to Use
-1. Download and install Microsoft Power BI Desktop from https://www.microsoft.com/en-us/download/details.aspx?id=58494 or alternatively, on your favorite browser, it's available via https://app.powerbi.com/singleSignOn?ru=https%3A%2F%2Fapp.powerbi.com%2F%3FnoSignUpCheck%3D1 where you will need to enter your Power BI account credentials
+1. Download and install Microsoft [Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=58494) or alternatively, on your favorite browser, just [click this link](https://app.powerbi.com/singleSignOn?ru=https%3A%2F%2Fapp.powerbi.com%2F%3FnoSignUpCheck%3D1).
+You may be prompted to enter your Power BI account credentials
 2. Dowload the .pbix file for any project
 3. Open the file in Power BI to interact with the visualizations
 4. Bridge your own data sources to create a custom dashboard and or add to the existing dashboard